cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/01-setup.md

 iii.
 Resource group

-    Select `Default` from the drop down
+    Select "Default" from the drop down

 iv.
 Geography

-    Select `North America` from the drop down
+    Select "North America" from the drop down

 v.
 Metro

-    Select `Dallas` from the drop down
+    Select "Dallas" from the drop down

 12. Click on the `Create cluster` button.

-13. You will see a green bar with status *Requesting creation…*
+13. You will see a green progress bar with status info:  *Requesting creation…*

 ![](images/prereq11.png)